SyndicateProtocol/syndicate-appchains/documentation/local/README.md

 # Run a Syndicate Appchain RPC Node Locally

-Use the provided config files and docker-compose file to build and run an Appchain RPC node locally.
+Use the provided config files and Docker Compose file to build and run a Syndicate Appchain RPC node locally.

 ## Appchain Config